What is Pre-Law Advising?

 Prepare well and plan to take the Law School Admission Test (LSAT) only once.
 Ideally, you should take it in June, August, or October of the year you apply.
 If you do take the LSAT's more than once, all of your test scores will be reported to the schools to which you apply.
 Thus, though they do not usually average the scores, they do see both (or more) of your scores.

 Pre-law advising is available on the College Avenue Campus and in downtown New Brunswick.
 The College Avenue advising takes place in Milledoler Hall where there are also reference books and pamphlets with information about the legal profession and law schools.
 There are also catalogs of most of the law schools to which Rutgers students ordinarily apply.
-You can view our helpful links to access online resources but the best single source of information is probably the Official Guide to U.S. Law Schools by Law Services.
+You can view our helpful links in the sections above to access online resources, but the best single source of information is probably The Official Guide to U.S. Law Schools by Law Services.

 Our pre-law advisors recommend that you wait until second-semester junior year or first-semester senior year to request letters of recommendation.
 However, if you have requested a letter from a professor before your junior year, you have two options for filing it in the interim before applying to law schools.